6. The Postscript

 i] Context: See 1:1-10.

-Paul begins the summation of his argument / thesis by restating his condemnation of "those who desire to make a good showing in the flesh."
+Summation of the argument / thesis, v12-17: Paul begins by restating his condemnation of "those who desire to make a good showing in the flesh."
 Central to this epistle has been a critique of the members of the circumcision party, the Judaizers - nomistic Christians who promote obedience to the Torah to restrain sin and shape holiness in order to enable a believer to move forward in the Christian life and so appropriate the fullness of new life in Christ.
 Paul suggests that their motives in promoting obedience to the law are anything but pure.
 Paul then posits a choice between two grounds for Christian boasting.
 These are encapsulated in the images of circumcision and the cross.

 First, Paul discounts submission to the law of Moses (the Torah), which submission is outwardly expressed in circumcision.
 It has been Paul's contention that "works of the law" (obedience to the law of Moses) is not the means by which a believer appropriates the promised Abrahamic blessings.
 The law has but two functions: it serves to make sin more sinful, thus encouraging a search for a righteousness that is apart from "works of the law", and it serves to guide those who are righteous by faith.
 Those who want to make a "good showing" as a believer, by placing themselves again under the law, serve only to promote sin, enact the law's curse, and so undermine their justification.

 Second, Paul uplifts the cross, for, as he has argued, it is the only way to stand approved before God, both in being right before God, and in living a life that images the standing that we already possess before God, by grace through faith.
 The only ground of boasting for a believer is the righteousness which is ours in Christ through his cross and empty tomb.